OUR COMMITMENTS

 training and health of populations:

 By signing this agreement, brands commit themselves as they are responsible in case of accident.
 This is why ACCORD participates in financing safety remediation works of factories who signed the agreement, carries out many inspections (more than 3,800 since 2013) and organises safety training courses within these factories.
-By signing this agreement, SOLO Group undertakes to ensure all its partners comply with safety requirements within their companies.
-By committing itself alongside 190 other signatory brands, SOLO Group helps to improve labour conditions in the Bangladeshi textile industry.
+By signing this agreement, Solo Paris undertakes to ensure all its partners comply with safety requirements within their companies.
+By committing itself alongside 190 other signatory brands, Solo Paris helps to improve labour conditions in the Bangladeshi textile industry.

 The Fair Wear Foundation is an independent multi-stakeholder organisation that works with 140 garment brands, NGOs, trade unions representing garment workers and governments.
 It aims at seeing a world where the garment industry supports workers in realising their rights to safe, dignified, properly paid employment.
 To do this, the FAIR WEAR FOUNDATION has developed a code of conduct based on 8 labour standards that all partners undertake to comply with: